ehyoo/eas499-db-bench/README.md

  * `getTopThreeMostOrderedItemsForTimeRange`: Given two dates, find the three most ordered items.

 ## Setup and Execution
-Run `generate_random_load.py`, and follow the READMEs in each database directory to setup and seed the databases with the data.
+Run `generate_seed_data.py`, and follow the READMEs in each database directory to setup and seed the databases with the data.
+In particular, make sure to move the required files into Neo4j's import directory.

+Then, run `generate_workloads.py` to generate the series of queries to run.
+This will make 10 different workloads, two for each query type seen above.
+One is all reads (just the query) and one is reads interlaced with writes to orders.

+To then execute the tests, run `runner.js` in each respective database.
+There is code to comment/uncomment to toggle each test.

+When running the read/write mixture tests, be sure to clean and re-seed the databases each time.